In this section, we'll take a look at seronegative spondyloarthropathies under rheumatology.

 What are the two major inflammatory bowel diseases that you know of?

-I'll mention it here, really won't have much of a discussion.
+Crohn and ulcerative colitis.
+I'll mention it here.
+Really won't have much of a discussion.

 But please know that these four will then make up your seronegative spondyloarthropathies.

-let's first take a look at common extra-articular manifestations
+Before we walk into the details, let's first take a look at common extra-articular manifestations

 that are important that you wanna be able to identify.